ryan-roemer/backbone-testing/README.md

     $ npm install

 To run the sample server application, you will need two terminal windows.
+The binary `mongod` *must* be available from the shell, so may need to augment your `PATH` variable.
+For example, on Windows, the following was needed for some installations:

+    # May need to run console as Administator for just this command.
+    $ setx PATH "%PATH%;C:\Program Files\MongoDB 2.6 Standard\bin" /M

 In the first window, start up MongoDB:

     # Linux / Mac